 During the year under review, there was no audit qualification in the Auditors' Report on the Company's financial statements.
+The Company continues to adopt best practices to ensure a regime of financial statements with unmodified audit opinion.

 4. Separate posts of Chairman and CEO